ritchie46/ritchievink.com/content/post/pymc-prophet.md

 $$ k + a(t)^T \delta \tag{5} $$

-We can actually rewrite the whole function for all time value $t$ by defining a matrix $A$.
+We can actually rewrite the whole function for all time values $t$ by defining a matrix $A$.

 As an example, let $S$ be the changepoints $2, 5, 8$, and time steps $t = 1, 2, \dots, 10$